 On this setting page, you can also delete already saved passwords.

-Normally, the security model of iOS does not allow apps to read data of one another.
-When a iOS phone is jailbroken, this security measure is removed.
-Additionally, the devices becomes more vulnerable to malware infections.
+Normally, the security model of iOS or Android does not allow apps to read data of one another.
+When a phone is jailbroken or rooted, this security measure is removed.
+Additionally, the device becomes more vulnerable to malware infections.